post-self/clade.post-self.ink/content/_index.md

 To split oneself among however many individuals, to let the mind drift and diverge, to feel the world from points of view not your own, and then let those memories crash down into you…well, it inspires a feeling best described as ‘heady’, to say the least.

+* "Sufficiently Advanced" by Rob MacWolf
+* "Genre Clade" by Nathan "Domus Vocis" Hopp
+* "Après un rêve" by Madison Scott-Clary
+* "Support Group for Anomalies in Forking" by Michael Miele
+* "True Love Lies Within and Without" by Thomas "Faux" Steele
+* "The Big O" by Evan Drake
+* "She Who Haunts the Storm" by JS Hawthorne
+* "Earthbound" by Kergiby
+* "Cascade Failure" by Joel Kreissman

 *Coming mid 2023*